MagickDataLLC/bonbon/prompt-chain.md

 ### 1. Core LLM (Task Executor)

+*Related: See [Software Architecture](software-architecture.md#llm-integration) for integration details*

 The primary LLM responsible for completing development tasks using the context provided by the orchestration system.

 - **Responsibilities**:
   - Declaring task requirements